The Blue Ridge Mountains offer more than 5,000 miles of hiking trails. Many of these trails are fairly long, and only suitable for overnight hikes.

 As I said, appropriate shoes and clothing are the most important and essential items for your hike, but there are other things like food, water and supplies you'll need to carry along with you.
 You'll need something to carry all of this gear in, which is when a lightweight day pack fits the bill.

-When we hike, everyone generally carries 2-3 bottles of water, spare clothes and whatever other items they want to bring, like small cameras, iPods, etc. One person carries the main bag, and Jenn and I carry our camera bags.
+When we hike, everyone generally carries 2-3 bottles of water, some spare socks and whatever other items they want to bring, like small cameras, iPods, etc. One of us carries the main bag, and Jenn and I carry our camera bags.

 For their own bags, our kids prefer simple Nike gymsacks.
 Personally I don't know how they do it with the thin straps, but it's their choice.

-We’ve tried a number of different packs for our main day pack.
-The one we use currently is the New Outlander Lightweight Travel Backpack Daypack.
+We've tried a number of different packs for our main day pack.
+The one we use currently is the Osprey Hikelite 18 (if you prefer a larger pack, go with the 26).
 What we love about this pack is:

 One thing we've learned is NEVER forget your camera.
 We have never been on a hike and not wanted to get a photo of something or someone.
 So make sure you bring your camera.